-Dry Healing vs. Wrap Healing Your Tattoo: Is One Method Better?
+Dry Healing vs. Wrap Healing Your Tattoo: Which Is Best for You?January 27, 2022

 Thinking about getting a new tattoo?
 Or, perhaps you’ve already taken the plunge and got the ink you’ve been wanting for years.
-Whatever the case may be, after it’s all said and done you need to make sure you properly care for it.
+Whatever the case may be, you need to make sure you properly care for it.
 What’s the best way to care for your tattoo so that it properly heals, though?
 We consulted with Dr. Karan K. Sra, a Texas-based board-certified dermatologist and Skincare.com consultant, to find out.

 Dry Healing vs. Wrap Healing Your Tattoo

 When it’s time to care for a new tattoo, there are typically two methods to choose from: dry healing or wrap healing.
 “Dry healing means letting the skin be exposed to the open air,” says Dr. Sra.
 “Wrapping, on the other hand, means the skin is usually under occlusion with petroleum jelly or ointments.”
-As for which method you should use, it’s best to consult your tattoo artist for tattoo aftercare tips and contact your health-care professional if you have any concerns.
-According to blogs and tattoo community boards, some people prefer dry healing for smaller tattoos and wrap healing for larger ones.
+As for which method you should use, it’s best to consult your tattoo artist for tattoo aftercare tips and contact your healthcare professional if you have any concerns.

-After getting a new tattoo, it’s important not to scratch or pick at it, so if you have a tendency to do so, wrap healing may be a better option for you as it will cover up the art.
+After getting a new tattoo, it’s very important not to scratch or pick it, so if you tend to do so, wrap healing may be a better option for you as it will cover up the art.
 Dry skin types may also prefer the wrap healing method for its moisturizing benefits.

-Apply a water-based lotion or cream to your tattoo to keep it moisturized.
-You never want to leave your fresh new ink susceptible to dryness.
+Apply a water-based lotion or cream to your tattoo to keep it moisturized — it’s never a good idea to leave your fresh new ink susceptible to dryness.
 “Moisture will help the skin to heal faster and keep scabs from forming,” Dr. Sra says.
 We recommend using the Cerave Daily Moisturizing Lotion multiple times a day to keep your freshly-tattooed skin well hydrated.

-Tip #2 Wear SPF: Protect your tattoo with SPF from the sun’s harmful UV rays.
-They’re notorious for fading the appearance of tattoo ink.
-Before heading outdoors, protect your tattoo (and all areas of exposed skin, for that matter) with a broad spectrum SPF of 30 or more and reapply at least every 2 hours, in addition to taking other sun protection measures.
-Typically the higher the SPF level the better for fresh tattoos — try using the La Roche-Posay Anthelios Melt-In Milk SPF 100.
+It’s super important to protect your tattoo from the sun with SPF because UV rays are notorious for fading the appearance of ink.
+Before heading outdoors, protect your tattoo (and all areas of exposed skin, for that matter) with a broad spectrum SPF of 30 or more and reapply at least every two hours, in addition to taking other sun protection measures.
+Typically the higher the SPF level the better for fresh tattoos — try using the La Roche-Posay Anthelios Melt-In Milk Sunscreen SPF 100.

 The lights in tanning beds can fade tattoo ink, just like the sun’s rays.
-Not to mention, they can also increase your risk of developing skin cancer and visible signs of skin aging.
+And, they can also increase your risk of developing skin cancer and visible signs of skin aging.
 Avoid tanning beds when possible.

-Avoid scratching and picking at your tattoo.
-Just like you’d handle a pimple, keep your hands off of your new ink and never pick at it.
-Doing so can result in scarring or irritation.
+Avoid scratching and picking your tattoo.
+Just like you’d handle a pimple, you should keep your hands off of your new ink and never pick it or you run the risk of scarring or irritating the area.